PragadeshBS/gpaCalcFirefoxExt/README.md

 - Visit the **Attendance & Marks** section in your SEMS dashboard.
 - Choose the preferred semester for which you want to calculate your GPA.
-- Click on the _GPA Calculator_ extension icon in the browser toolbar
+- Click on the _CGPA Calculator_ extension icon in the browser toolbar
 - Voilà you get the individual grade points for each subject, as well as the Grade Point Average for that entire semester.
 - Visit each semester to calculate your CGPA as well